 Like its expanded version, even though beach volleyball too can trace its roots back to America, the sport had to wait a bit longer to get into the conscience of a larger community.

 Beach volleyball was included in the Olympic programme for the Atlanta Games in 1996, a move that helped take the global reach and popularity of the sport to a new level.

-The United States of America has dominated this event at the Olympics, winning a total of six gold, two silver and two bronze medals (men and women) so far.
+The United States of America, the country from which volleyball originated from, has dominated this event at the Olympics, winning a total of six gold, two silver and two bronze medals (men and women) so far.

 Their Olympic bow was followed by the inaugural FIVB Beach Volleyball World Championships in 1997.